syncfusion-content/asp.netmvc-docs/aspnetmvc/Autocomplete/How-to.md

 {% endhighlight  %}

-Please find the below screenshot for above code hidden input state.
+The following screenshot illustrates the previous hidden input state of code.

 ![howto](how-to_images/howto3.png)

 ### remote data

 You can also set default value into autocomplete using urlAdaptor.

-Please find the below code for your reference.
+Refer to the following code sample.

 {% tabs %}